How to Show Line Numbers in Vim / Vi

 Relative Line Numbers

-Relative line mode is handy because many operations in Vim such as moving up/down and deleting lines work on relative line numbers.
+Relative line mode is handy because many Vim operations, such as moving up/down and deleting lines work on relative line numbers.

 For example, to delete the next ten lines below the cursor, you would use the